Rights Respecting

 Our school’s vision and values are at the heart of everything we do at Marton Manor Primary School.
 We want to develop conscientious, positive and respectful individuals, making sure that each child knows they are valued.
 This is why the work of UNICEF and Rights Respecting Schools is so important to us.

-We are incredibly proud to be a Rights Respecting school, currently having achieved the Bronze Award.
+We are incredibly proud to be a Rights Respecting school, currently having achieved the Silver Award.

 What is a Rights Respecting School?